juxor/afaq/markdown/secJ5.md

 of social welfare: the product of totally different attitudes to social needs . . .
 One of these traditions is that of a service given grudgingly and punitively by authority, another is the expression of social responsibility, or of mutual aid and self-help.
-One is embodied in **institutions**, the other in **associations**."_ [**Anarchy in Action**, p.
+One is embodied in **institutions** , the other in **associations**."_ [ **Anarchy in Action** , p.
 112] Anarchists, needless to say, favour the latter.
 Unfortunately, this _"great tradition of working class self-help and mutual aid was written off, not just as irrelevant, but as an actual impediment, by the political and professional architects of the welfare state . . .
 The contribution that the recipients had to make to all this theoretical bounty was ignored as a mere embarrassment -- apart, of course, for paying for it . . .
 The socialist ideal was rewritten as a world in which everyone was entitled to everything, but where nobody except the providers had any actual say about anything.
-We have been learning for years, in the anti- welfare backlash, what a vulnerable utopia that was."_ This self-managed working class self-help was the _"welfare road we failed to take."_ [Ward, **Social Policy: an anarchist response**, p.
+We have been learning for years, in the anti-welfare backlash, what a vulnerable utopia that was."_ This self-managed working class self-help was the _"welfare road we failed to take."_ [Ward, **Social Policy: an anarchist response** , p.
 11-2 and p.
 9]

 Anarchists would argue that self-help is the natural side effect of freedom.
 There is no possibility of radical social change unless people are free to